-What if I’ve turned 13 and I want a provider who sees teenagers?
+What if I’ve turned 13 and I want a provider that sees teenagers?

-You should ask your provider if he or she sees teenagers, or if there’s another provider in the office who does.
+You should ask your provider if he/she sees teenagers or if there’s another provider in the office who does.
 There may be special clinic hours for teens to be seen in the office.
 Talk with your provider about how to let your parents know about your health care needs.

 How do I find the names of health care providers?

 There are other ways to find a provider.
 You can check the “Doctor Finder” service of the Web Site of the American Medical Association, at ama-assn.org.
-You can call a doctor referral service at a hospital or a local medical society, or your insurance company may have a list of providers they cover.
+You can call a doctor referral service at a hospital or a local medical society, or your insurance company will have a list of providers they cover.

 What if I belong to a health plan?

 If you belong to a health plan, your choice of health care providers may be limited to providers that are part of the plan.
 Sometimes you can choose to see any provider.
 You should check the plan’s list of health care providers by either checking your health plan’s website or by calling your health plan (phone number and website should be on your health plan card).
-Ask friends or relatives who have the same plan as you for names of their health care providers that they like.
+Ask friends or relatives who have the same plan as you for names of health care providers that they like.

 What if I don’t belong to a health insurance plan?

-If you don’t belong to a health plan, your choice of providers may be much greater.
-You may want to think about which provider you’d like to use before making a decision.
-Check out how much a typical office visit and lab tests cost.
+If you don’t belong to a health insurance plan, your choice of providers may be much greater.
+You may want to first think about which provider you would like to use.
+Check on how much a typical office visit and lab tests cost.
 If it doesn’t fit your budget, check out public health clinics, family planning clinics, health centers, and hospital clinics.
 Also, check whether they have sliding scales (adjusted cost for visits) or free care or whether they can help you get health care through insurance companies or Medicaid.

-Is there a way I can check on a provider’s qualification?
+Is there a way I can check on how qualified a provider is?